 Missha Perfect Cover BB Cream (Has the most coverage out of all of these)

 Holika Holika Aqua Petit Jelly BB Cream (lightest coverage, but most watery)

 - I have also heard that the Lioele Water Drop BB Cream is very nice and moisturizing, however I have never tried it (but there is also a review up top)

 I hope this helps!posted over 1 year ago

 Try using this stuff at night:

 Its super-moisturzing.
 And then in the morning, put some moisturizer on again under your foundation.
-I would try one of the Clinique foundations if you’ve got super dry skin-just go talk to one of the reps at the counter and they will help you out!posted about 1 year ago
+I would try one of the Clinique foundations if you’ve got super dry skin-just go talk to one of the reps at the counter and they will help you out!posted over 1 year ago

 Make Her Feel Welcome with Chic Points

 5 points - Vote her photos into the Style Gallery

 1 point - Post a comment on her photos